Clinical Research Coordinator

 Licensed Clinical Psychologist (Faculty Position)

-The Eating Disorders Program is deeply invested in diversity, equity, and inclusion.
-We are seeking applicants with experience in evidence-based interventions who are committed to serving youth from diverse backgrounds and their families.
-We recognize that training in eating disorders is specialized and that many potential candidates may not have had extensive training in the assessment and treatment of eating disorders.
-Our team is committed to providing training in eating disorders assessment and treatment as needed, provided the candidate possesses a solid foundation in evidence-based interventions for other populations.
-Therefore, applicants interested in eating disorders are encouraged to apply even in the absence of an established record in eating disorders treatment.
-Competitive applicants will demonstrate a commitment to evidence-based practice and underserved populations, with experience in clinical populations that has prepared them to support our missions around diversity and clinical excellence.
+The Eating Disorders Program is deeply committed to UCSF’s PRIDE values.
+We recognize that training in eating disorders is specialized and that many potential candidates may not have had extensive training in eating disorders.
+Our team is committed to providing training in eating disorders assessment and treatment as needed, provided the candidate possesses.
+Therefore, we encourage applicants to apply who possess a solid foundation in evidence-based interventions for other populations and who have actively sought out any training opportunities in eating disorders that were available to them, even in the absence of an established record of eating disorders specialization.
+Applicants may describe in their cover letter or personal statement how they have demonstrated perseverance in their proactive pursuit of career advancement opportunities in eating disorders.
+Competitive applicants will demonstrate a commitment to evidence-based practice, training, and clinical science.

 *Recruitment is contingent upon confirmation of funding.
 Please check back for updates.